National Numeracy Day: Fun KS1 & KS2 Maths Activities

 1. Host a Big Number Natter

-National Numeracy, the charity responsible for National Numeracy Day, is prompting everyone to engage in the Big Number Natter on the 18th May 2022, encouraging people to think about how they use numeracy every day and the numeracy-based challenges they face.
+National Numeracy, the charity responsible for National Numeracy Day, is prompting everyone to engage in the Big Number Natter on the 22nd May 2024, encouraging people to think about how they use numeracy every day and the numeracy-based challenges they face.

-Why not take this idea and host a big number natter in assembly, forms or maths lessons?
+Why not take this activity idea and host a big number natter in assembly, forms or maths lessons?
 Encourage pupils to identify times in their everyday lives when they use maths and numeracy.
-Whether it’s timing how long they brush their teeth, calculating how much change they’ll get back from buying a chocolate bar, measuring ingredients whilst baking a cake or dividing the number of treats left between their dogs, there are countless times pupils use maths every day.
+Whether it’s:

 1. Get Baking!